 To get started, you can simply grab a notebook and start jotting things down, try one of the apps suggested below, or download a blank template.
-It doesn't matter what you use for your tracking: the main thing is the collect the information that's relevant and useful for you and your healthcare team.
+It doesn't matter what you use for your tracking: the most important thing is to keep it up so the information is relevant and useful for you and your healthcare team.